-Unskilled marketers will say that email marketing is stagnant, but they are clouded by the misconception.
-Instead, it is going through an unbelievable evolution that businesses who use them often see significant results for every $1 invested.
+Unskilled marketers will say that email marketing is stagnant, but they are clouded by a misconception.
+Instead, it is going through an unbelievable evolution that businesses that use them often see significant results for every $1 invested.
 With people hooking up their email accounts to their mobile devices, these are untapped opportunities waiting to be discovered!
 With other businesses already utilizing email campaigns, the battle of engagement arises.
 Not only are they required to produce great content but they need to stand out.

 In the digital sphere, content is deemed, king.
 Nowadays, online marketing is growing in a way that continues to evolve digital experiences.
 So while content is king, a queen is needed to complete its kingdom.

 But what is compelling enough or a king in online marketing?
 Context.
-Visual and invisible cues that provide relevance to a user is important in contextual data.
+Visual and invisible cues that provide relevance to a user are important in contextual data.
 While 68% of marketers believe they’re doing an excellent job personalizing an email, about 70% of consumers, beg to differ.
 What does this mean to email marketing?
 Need for a change and reconstruct context is necessary to see the consumer eye to eye.